etcd-io/website/content/en/docs/v3.6/downgrades/downgrade_3_5.md

 content/en/docs/v3.5/op-guide/authentication/rbac.md

+{{% alert title="Important" %}}
-**NOTE:** If your cluster enables auth, rolling downgrade from 3.5 isn't supported because 3.5 [changes a format of WAL entries related to auth](https://github.com/etcd-io/etcd/pull/11943).
+If your cluster enables auth, rolling downgrade from 3.5 isn't supported because 3.5 [changes a format of WAL entries related to auth](https://github.com/etcd-io/etcd/pull/11943).
 You can follow the [authentification instructions](../../op-guide/authentication/rbac/) to disable auth, and delete all users first.
+{{% /alert %}}

 Highlighted breaking changes from 3.5 to 3.4: